TulipaEnergy/TulipaClustering.jl/docs/src/10-tutorial.md

 ```@example duckdb_example
 using TulipaClustering

-# We will save the output in the 'input' schema
-DuckDB.query(connection, "CREATE SCHEMA IF NOT EXISTS input")
-transform_wide_to_long!(connection, "profiles_wide", "input.profiles")
+transform_wide_to_long!(connection, "profiles_wide", "profiles")

-nice_query("FROM input.profiles LIMIT 10")
+nice_query("FROM profiles LIMIT 10")
 ```

-Here, we decided to save the long profiles table in the `input` schema to use in the clustering below.
+Here, we decided to save the long profiles table with the name `profiles` to use in the clustering below.

 ## Dummy Clustering